-Sometimes quaint, sometimes grand, sometimes grubby, Muizenberg has never quite looked like the home of artists and other creative beings.
+Sometimes quaint, sometimes grand, sometimes grubby, Muizenberg has always been the home of artists and other creative beings.

-Phase 1 of the project will see colourful shoals swimming through the Village area.
+Phase 1 of the project sees colourful shoals swimming through the Village area.
 The fish have been made by volunteers who have not only learnt a new skill and felt the pride of making something beautiful, but also engaged in a collaborative community project.

 Newcomers are always welcome.
 Whether you are an experienced mosaicer or a complete beginner, contact Sue for details on firstname.lastname@example.org or 083 406-0522.